sopechris/articles/README.md

 **Journal:** *Diabetes Care*, 2023
 **Focus:** Uses CGM data to identify undetected or progressive failures in insulin delivery (LISAs).
 Includes:
-- Key findings
-- Visual explanations
+- Direct application of the results
 - Prototype code for identifying LISAs from CGM and insulin trends

 ---